polypoly-eu/polyPod/platform/android/README.md

 ### Prerequisites

-The main prerequisite you need are the polyPod features and the feature API - simply follow the build instructions in [../../README.md](../../README.md).
+The main prerequisite you need are the polyPod features built - simply follow the build instructions in [../../README.md](../../README.md).

 In addition, you will need to build the shared core code manually (for now), see